 Artifacts such as mirrors, cosmetic containers, and jewelry can provide insights into ancient beauty standards, including preferred aesthetic qualities, grooming habits, and social status.
 For example, the materials used in cosmetics and grooming tools can reveal patterns of trade and exchange, while depictions of beauty in art and literature can offer clues about societal values and gender roles.

-Beauty ideals have evolved significantly over time, reflecting changing social, cultural, and aesthetic values.
+Beauty ideals have advanced significantly over time, reflecting changing social, cultural, and aesthetic values.
 From the voluptuous figures of ancient civilizations to the pale, delicate beauty of the Victorian era, beauty standards have varied widely throughout history.
 These ideals are influenced by factors such as geography, climate, religion, and societal norms.

 Q4: What role did beauty play in ancient societies?